gronnbeck/learning-clojure/README.md

 Just discovered 4Clojure (http://www.4clojure.com/), which has a lot (134) of problems/assignments for Clojure.
 Probably going to from Project Euler tasks for a while, and too these more language-specific problems instead.

-###Progress
-So far I'm at level 35.
 I've posted some of my solutions in the 4clojure folder.
 It's exciting to work with hands-on problems, and it reminds me how hard it is too learn a new programming paradigm.

+###Progress
+So far I'm at level 47, and things are getting harder and more interesting.

 #Noir